Article Overview: Pros & Cons of Living in North Carolina, Moving to North Carolina

 Worth mention: The flat 4.99% state income tax is one of the lowest in the country, further adding to the lost cost of living in North Carolina.

-#6.
-The mouth-watering BBQ
+6. The Mouth-Watering BBQ

 You haven’t lived until you’ve tasted the irresistible temptation that is vinegar barbecue, it’s life-changing.
 Heck, it won’t take long after moving to North Carolina for you to realize the vital role BBQ plays and that folks are willing to defend the honor of their preferred style.
+I’m not joking, the debate has become the subject of state legislation with bills being introduced over which of the two prominent BBQ styles should be deemed official.

 If you’re new to North Carolina, allow me to fill you in.
 There’s two types of BBQ (Eastern style and Lexington style) and the topic of the best is hotly debated.
 The similarities end with the choice of meat (both use pork), from there the methods differ.